coursera-mangoboss/algorithms/README.md

-To run process you can import lib algs4.jar
+To run process you must import lib algs4.jar